Dukecitysolutions/sentora-transfer-agent/README.md

 Automates tasks to new server like:
 * Copying files above
+* Update new server hostname in /etc/hosts & /etc/hostname
 * Changing MySQL root password
 * Exporting/Importing databases
 * Checking Databases for issues